-Research is also being carried out into the production of 2,3 butanediol (a potential biofuel) from agricultural residues (e.g. hydrolysis of hemicellulose-rich fractions by Trichoderma harzianum followed by fermentations using Klebsiella pneumoniae).
-Improved fermentation efficiency is one of the focuses of the FP7 SUPRABIO project.
+Research was also being carried out into the production of 2,3 butanediol (a potential biofuel) from agricultural residues (e.g. hydrolysis of hemicellulose-rich fractions by Trichoderma harzianum followed by fermentations using Klebsiella pneumoniae).
+Improved fermentation efficiency was one of the focuses of the FP7 SUPRABIO project.

 Various biobutanol researchers are working with modified Clostridium strains.

 Hydrolysis of cellulosic raw materials prior to butanol conversion potentially offers greatly increased yields.
 In research published by the USDA in 2007, wheat straw was hydrolyzed to lignocellulosic component sugars (glucose, xylose, arabinose, galactose, and mannose) prior to their conversion to butanol, by Clostridium beijerinckii P260.
 The rate of production of wheat straw hydrolysate to butanol was 214% over that from glucose.

 Ongoing genetic research focused on 'gene knock-out' systems in Clostridium strains, whereby the enzymes that catalyse competing reactions (which produce Acetone, Ethanol, etc) are 'removed'.